Yes, you can use your Canon EOS M50 Mark II as a webcam using a USB cable.

 - Adjust the settings until you have your desired look.

-- Connect the USB cable we mentioned above to the camera.
+- Connect the IFC-600PCU USB cable to the camera.
 The small end should go into your Canon EOS M50 Mark II and the other end should go into your computer.

 - Now open up your compatible application on your computer.
-This could be something like Zoom, Microsoft Teams, Skype etc. (we include a more extensive list further below.)
+This could be something like Zoom, Microsoft Teams, Skype, etc. (I include a more extensive list further below.)

 - Locate the EOS Webcam Utility feed in your video settings for your webcam app.
 This should connect your camera’s video feed to your live streaming or video conferencing app.